Technical Advanced Placement (TAP)

 - Provides opportunities for expanded program content

-- Improves job-readiness skills
+- Improves job-readiness skills and job placement potential

-- Earn college credit while in High School at no cost
+- Earn college credit at no cost while in High School

-- Motivating students to continue education
+- Motivates students to continue education

 How Do I Get Credit?

 Note: TAP credits may transfer from HGTC to other technical colleges and, possibly, to some

 senior institutions; however, that is the decision of the receiving transfer institution.

 Students should contact the admissions office at the transferring institution for

 more information about transferring courses.
 Transfer information may also be found